uncovery/unc_media_store/README.md

 - you do not want to setup a complete backend server for payments like paypal requires since 2023

 ## ideal case preparation:
-- You make sure that your filenames do not contain spaces (e.g. OBS studio advanced setttings)
 - You run a script through a cronjob that sorts the files into directories based on their date
 - You run a script through a cronjob that creates thumbnails for your videos
 - You run a script through a cronjob that gives your files names with enough info for users to buy them